Career-Karma/Peer-Circle---exploratory-phase/README.md

 ### How to use this doc:

 This doc is organized into three phases each serving a different purpose.
-If you feel comfortable, feel free to skip ahead to the sections that apply to you.
+We encourage you to go through each phase in this particular order but you can skip a phase if you already know it.

 Here is a quick outline of what purpose each phase serves:

-1. **Phase 1** is focused on helping you hear from some people who have transitioned successfully into software engineering roles and chart out your own path
+1. **Phase 1** Introduction to stories of people who came from non-traditional backgrounds and transitioned successfully into software engineering roles.
+This will help you discover and determine your own unique path.

-2. **Phase 2** we’ll introduce you to coding and discuss various coding bootcamp formats

-3. **Phase 3** finally we will focus on perfecting your coding skills and executing on your path
+2. **Phase 2** Introduce you to the skills you need to become a software engineer and how to acquire them.
+You will learn about various type of coding bootcamps (etc. Part-time, Remote) and which free prep course you can take.

+3. **Phase 3** By the end of this phase, you will assemble all the puzzle pieces needed to create a roadmap.
+Now every hour or two a night can go towards getting to your destination.

 # Phase 1: